KittyMac/ponyc/README.md

 My fork has several major additions you might find intersting.
 [Check out the Divergence documentation for full list of differences.](https://github.com/KittyMac/ponyc/blob/roc_master/DIVERGENCE.md).

+* **Less wasted CPU**
+The runtime in stock Pony has a large amount of overhead when schedulers are waiting for work, in theory trading off CPU usage for decrease in latency.
+This fork of Pony uses a different scheme for sleeping when no work is available, reducing the amount of CPU waste considerably.
+The difference can be staggering.
+In one practical example the old scheduling method would use 1700% CPU (17 full cores) whereas the new scheduling uses 125% CPU (1.25 cores).
 * **Built-in code transpiler**
 Generate Pony code automatically from C headers, Json Schema, and text-based resources.
 * **Additional error handling**